Pathe-Actuelle Record Label (1914-1929)

 Pathe Record Label would last from 1914-1922.
-In 1922, Pathe-Freres would reorganize as a different company and create a different label.
+In 1922, Pathe-Freres would reorganize as a different company and created a different label.

 The Sapphire Record Label, 1915.